jayeshathila/Epoch-Converter-Extension/README.md

 1. Clone this repo.
 2. Open Chrome and go to Menu > Tools > Extensions.
 3. Click Developer mode > Load unpacked extensions...
-4. Browse to and Select the root folder where the manifest.json file.
+4. Browse to  and Select the root folder where the manifest.json file is present.